maptiler/maptiler-sdk-js/readme.md

 > ✅ Please, use static maps URLs only from client side `<img>` elements, and do not 🚫 store or redistribute the static map files.
 In case of doubt, consult the [terms](https://www.maptiler.com/cloud/terms/#explicitly-prohibited-use) ⚖️

 Maptiler Cloud provides many possibilities for creating static maps as PNG, JPEG or WebP images.
 They all offer the possibilities to:
-- Choose from one of the MapTiler style or your own
+- Choose from one of the MapTiler styles or your own
-- Add markers with a custom icon (or default icon with custom color)
+- Add markers with a custom icon (or default icon with a custom color)
-- Add path or polygon, with a parametric line width and color and a parametric filling color
+- Add a path or polygon, with a parametric line width and color and a parametric filling color

 Three modes are available: `centered`, `bounded` and `automatic`.